Campus Improvement Plan

 Strategy 2: Interventionists will use data to select students that will receive remediation in math, reading, and science during the school day.

-Strategy's Expected Result/Impact: Increase academic success for more students.
+Strategy's Expected Result/Impact: Increase academic success for at risk students

 Staff Responsible for Monitoring: Teacher Facilitators